What is the Healthiest Type of Bread? An Expert Answers

-Bread is back, thanks in large part to the pandemic, and while whole wheat bread usually steals the show for being one of the healthiest breads on the planet, don’t overlook rye.
-Rye’s popularity has been on the rise over the years, #ryebread trending on social media in recent months.
+While whole wheat bread usually steals the show for being one of the healthiest breads on the planet, don’t overlook rye.
+Rye’s popularity has been on the rise over the years, with the hashtag #ryebread even trending on social media in recent months.

-Yet if you’ve banished bread from your diet because you’re worried about gaining weight or eating too many carbohydrates, it’s time for a redirect.
+But if you’ve banished bread from your diet because you’re worried about gaining weight or eating too many carbohydrates, it’s time for a redirect.
 Chosen wisely, bread can be part of a healthy plant-based diet, and whether you prefer whole wheat or rye, neither is a bad pick.
-The surprise, though?
+So, what is the healthiest kind of bread?
 One may actually hold a nutritional edge.
-Rye fans, this one is for you.
+Here's what you need to know.

 Plus, the Dietary Guidelines for Americans recommends that adults eat at least half of their grains as whole grains, which equates to about three servings (or 48 grams) of whole grains per day, and that’s where bread can come into play.
 “One slice of 100 percent whole-grain bread counts as a single serving of whole grains,” says Caroline Sluyter, program director of the Oldways Whole Grains Council.
 Eat a sandwich with 100 percent whole wheat or 100 percent whole rye bread, and you’re two-thirds of the way toward meeting your recommended whole grain intake for the day.